Introduction

 (REINTERPRETED)

 Most likely when you start your journey you’ll wonder, where do I start?
-Start with finding yourself the best food, the purest water, the cleanest air, and the most comfortable shelter.
+Start with finding yourself the purest food, the purest water, the purest air, and the most comfortable shelter.
 If you have a cracked foundation it could hinder the other areas of life.

 If you have gone through the entire hierarchy, go back over all the tiers and make sure everything is aligned with your goals, values, and priorities.